 Flood the sidelines and cheer the Fighting Scots to victory!

 Fun (and some educational) activities for the whole family!

-Cheer on classmates in a flag football extravaganza!
+Cheer on classmates in a competitive weekend!

 (Re)discover our scenic New England campus this fall.

 10 a.m., A. J. Gordon Memorial Chapel

 Join a very special 130th anniversary Convocation at that will creatively showcase the transformative contributions of Gordon students over the years, as well as share encouraging news and several reasons for great optimism about Gordon’s future.
 You won’t want to miss this time of celebration for the extended Gordon family!